Quit Smoking Cold Turkey: Does It Work?

 Cold turkey is probably NOT for you if you:

-- Light your first cigarette within 30 minutes of waking
+- Light up within 30 minutes of waking (the strongest single predictor of dependency severity)

-- Have tried cold turkey before and failed multiple times
+- Have tried cold turkey before and relapsed within the first week

 Be honest with yourself here.
 Not aspirationally honest.
 Actually honest.